Graison-P/LinAlert/README.md

 # LinAlert

+# NOTICE!:
-![IMPORTANT] This readme file is a work in progress.
+This readme file is a work in progress.
 Things might change over time!

 # About
 LinAlert is basically, in short, a custom weather radio for Debian systems.